vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/politics/hindutva/sAvarkar_VD/english/sAvarkar_and_his_times/16_Hindu_Manifesto_or_Savarkarism.md

 I

-The ideal and ideology which Sav£irkar laid down and propagated is called the Hindu Sanghatan ideology or Hindu Nationalism or Savarkarism.
+The ideal and ideology which Savarkar laid down and propagated is called the Hindu Sanghatan ideology or Hindu Nationalism or Savarkarism.
 Although a natural development, an outgrowth and a manilestation of the various views and